 The problem is that skills are, for the most part, unintentional.
 Making your skills intentional means going beyond a definition and fully articulating what your business means, by, say, resilience.
 The boiler-plate definition from the content provider is a start.
 But their definition of resilience is unlikely to be exactly what you intend for your workforce.
 Does it include getting a good night’s sleep?
 Should it?
 Does it include working well under pressure?
 Should it?
 Does it include time management?
 Again, should it?

-The answers to these and other skills questions will be different for each company.
+The answers to these and other skills questions will be different for each company and their reskilling programmes.
 They depend on many factors, including the industry, the cultural direction and company mission, what leaders at the company stand for and the motivations of its workforce.
 But they are questions that must be answered, and answered with nuance.

 Other questions you need to answer to solve your skills issues: are we clear on how to define what a skill is, not just each individual skill?
 There’s a hotchpotch of associated concepts: competencies, capabilities, values, traits, behaviours.
 What is a skill vs a capability?
 Or a competency?
 Then there are hard skills and soft skills and power skills.
 Which of these are within the remit of L&D / HR / Talent, and which are not?